 Being a small town, Buffalo does not have a public transit system used by locals to get to and from work.

-In terms of college education, Buffalo is nearly on par with the US average for all cities of 21.84%: 20.43% of adults 25 and older in Buffalo have a bachelor's degree or advanced degree.
+The education level of Buffalo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.43% of adults 25 and older in Buffalo have a college degree.

 The per capita income in Buffalo in 2022 was $52,782, which is wealthy relative to South Dakota and the nation.
 This equates to an annual income of $211,128 for a family of four.
 However, Buffalo contains both very wealthy and poor people as well.